dll-wu/Uni-Encoder/README.md

 # Uni-Encoder
 This code can be used to reproduce the results of *Uni-Encoder: A Fast and Accurate Response Selection Paradigm for Generation-Based Dialogue Systems* on PersonaChat, Ubuntu V1, Ubuntu V2, and Douban datasets.
-(Our [paper](https://arxiv.org/abs/2106.01263) has been accepted by the Findings of ACL 2023.)
+(Our [paper](https://arxiv.org/abs/2106.01263) has been accepted to the Findings of ACL 2023.)

 ![alt text](PNG/uni_results.png)